-When the Commonwealth was founded the States only agreed to join if they could retain control of certain powers.
-We don’t want to go into too much detail of the complications that arose and the negotiations that took place or the reason Western Australia was not named in the Constitution its suffice to say we have the system we created and must deal with it as is.
+When the Commonwealth was founded, the States only agreed to join if they could retain control of certain powers.
+We don’t want to go into too much detail of the complications that arose and the negotiations that took place or the reason Western Australia was not named in the Constitution, but it is sufficient to say we have the system we created and must deal with it as is.

 Federal v State

 It is common knowledge that the Federal Government regulates the labour market through the Fair Work framework; however, what is less well known is how and why.

 Basically, the government of the day sought to use the constitutional power to govern corporations to regulate industrial relations in that area also.
 Therefore, the federal system applies to most companies but not all.
 In order to be covered by the Federal system, companies must be engaged in trade and commerce and that has been the subject of many court decisions with varied results (Shire councils are particularly interesting).

 Western Australia is the only state that retains its powers to regulate with respect to sole traders, partnerships and state government employees (including local government in a lot of instances).
 There are many small businesses that operate as sole traders or partnerships and they employ a lot of people.

 So what does this mean for employees and employers in Western Australia when it comes to the relationship between the two?
 It’s complicated is the answer.